7 Minute Read

 CRE equity investing typically seeks to generate a return for investors through rental income paid by tenants or capital gains from selling the property.
 In this case, the investor owns equity in a property or a portfolio of properties.
 The position in the “capital stack”, which represents the underlying financial structure of the deal, for these investors is subordinate to any debt investor.
 Equity investors are paid income and capital gains only AFTER the debt holders are paid any regular debt payments or the loan/mortgage is paid off upon the sale of the property.

 CRE debt investing, on the other hand, involves issuing loans or investing in mortgages secured by a corresponding property or properties.
 When investing in real estate debt, the investor acts as a lender to the property owner or deal sponsor with the potential to earn a fixed rate of return based on the loan’s interest rate and the dollar amount invested.
 The capital stack position for these investors is senior to any equity capital investors – debt investors are paid any regularly scheduled debt payments with accrued interest prior to any payments to equity holders.
-CRE debt is the first debt paid off upon the sale of the property.
+CRE debt is the first debt paid off upon the sale of the property. **According to traditional priority on the capital stack, the settlement of debt and payment of the corresponding interest comes before equity is returned, or dividends/distributions are paid, to the equity owners.
+Although debt investments may be prioritized in payment, the collateral may not have sufficient value to repay an outstanding debt or loan resulting in a loss.

 An Outsized Market